federicowize/node/README.md

 # Node js server

 This proyect is a node js server boilersplate.
-This boilersplate will be based in the POO 5 layers architecture and will try to respect the SOLID principle.
+This boilersplate will be based in the POO 4 layers architecture and will try to respect the SOLID principle as much as posible.

 # Architecture

-( 5 layers )
+( 4 layers )
-Original 5 layers for OOP :
+Original 4 layers for OOP :

 * User Interface
     Front End
 * Business Logic
     Logic of the application
-* Business Entities
-    Types / Entities of the application
 * Mappers / Data Access Objects
     Mapping Database objects into Business Entities Types
 * Data access Layer
     Helpers to connect to de database

 ## Routes